 Stage | plan |

-Thanks for visiting the rich text editor direction page.
-The rich text editor is a what-you-see-is-what-you-get (WYSIWYG) editor for Markdown content maintained by the Knowledge group.
-The rich text editor is a cornerstone of Knowledge group's contribution to helping GitLab become an AllOps platform.
-More information about Knowledge group's priorities and direction can be found on the Knowledge group direction page, and additional questions can be directed to Matthew Macfarlane, Product Manager in the Plan Stage for Knowledge group (E-Mail).
+Thanks for visiting the Text Editors and Markdown direction page.
+Text Editors category contains the rich text editor (RTE) and the plain text editor (PTE).
+The RTE is a what-you-see-is-what-you-get (WYSIWYG) editor for Markdown content maintained by Knowledge group.
+The RTE is a cornerstone of Knowledge group's contribution to helping GitLab become an AllOps platform.
+Much of this direction page will focus on the RTE and its development.
+More information about Knowledge grouo priorities and direction can be found on the Knowledge group direction page, and additional questions can be directed to Matthew Macfarlane, Product Manager in the Plan Stage for Knowledge group (E-Mail).

 Everyone!

 There are many contributors to GitLab for whom writing Markdown is like writing a second language.
 We don't want to take that super power away from anyone.
-That's why writing in the rich text editor will support standard Markdown shortcuts.
+That's why writing in the RTE will support standard Markdown shortcuts.
 For example, typing ##

 followed by your content will create a rendered Header 2 and let you continue working without removing your fingers from the keyboard.

-We started by implementing the rich text editor in the GitLab Wiki, MRs, Issues, and Epics in our 16.2 release.
-Now we are working to implementing the rich text editor across the rest of GitLab.
-We most recently placed the rich text editor in design notes, comments templates, release descriptions, and requirement descriptions.
+We started by implementing the RTE in the GitLab Wiki, MRs, Issues, and Epics in our 16.2 release.
+Since then we have added it to most other areas within the product.
+We are still working on adding the rich text editor across the rest of GitLab.
+The last places we added the RTE to are design notes, comments templates, release descriptions, and requirement descriptions.

-We plan to make the rich text editor available in the Web Editor and Web IDE to make it easier for everyone to contribute to Markdown content in a repository.
-Seamless integration of the rich text editor in the web editing experience will realize nearly all the benefits of the Static Site Editor but we are no longer limiting it to Middleman-based projects configured to use the Static Site Editor.
+We will potentially make the RTE available in the Web Editor and Web IDE to make it easier for everyone to contribute to Markdown content in a repository.
+Seamless integration of the RTE in the web editing experience will realize nearly all the benefits of the Static Site Editor but we are no longer limiting it to Middleman-based projects configured to use the Static Site Editor.

-We have written comprehensive development guidelines that explain what's going on under the hood and can help get you up to speed if you're interested in contributing an extension to the rich text editor.
+We have written comprehensive development guidelines that explain what's going on under the hood and can help get you up to speed if you're interested in contributing an extension to the RTE.

-Our current focus is on expanding the use of the rich text editor to edit Markdown across GitLab and Preserve markdown using the Rust backend based parser.
+Our current focus is on expanding the use of the RTE to edit Markdown across GitLab, preserve markdown using the Rust backend based parser, and enabling a default on editors option.
 We're looking forward to releasing these improvements!